CampagneLaboratory/goby/protobuf/python/README.txt

 Usage
 =====

-Example scripts are provided demonstrate how to access the content of Goby files in Python.
+Example scripts are provided to demonstrate how to access the content of Goby files in Python.

-Here is how to scan a Goby alignment files:
+- Here is how to scan a Goby alignment files:

 GobyAlignmentStats.py basename

 (The files basename.entries and basename.header must exit.)

+- The next command will print the content of an alignment file as text:

 GobyAlignmentToText.py basename

+- The next command will convert a compact reads file to fasta format:

 GobyCompactToFasta.py file.compact-reads

+- The next command will print statistics about the content of a compact reads file:

 GobyReadsStats.py